Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

          python ./scripts/training_tokenizer.py
          python ./scripts/training_tokenizer.py ./configs/training_tokenizer_config.json
      ```
-    - During our work we used this notebook for models training: https://colab.research.google.com/drive/17-YH8_0xF8iVEIyoAHBNYeCnkRL71pXW?usp=sharing. this is the same notebook as notebooks/training_model.ipynb, but already uploaded to the Google Colab.
-This notebook (and corresponding script) has default config ./config/training_model_config.json:
+    - During our work we used this notebook for models training: https://colab.research.google.com/drive/17-YH8_0xF8iVEIyoAHBNYeCnkRL71pXW?usp=sharing. this is the same notebook as
+      notebooks/training_model.ipynb, but already uploaded to the Google Colab.
+Corresponding script training_model.py has default config ./config/training_model_config.json:
       ```
       {
           # These are hyperparameters for training.